 must be certified secure.
 A copy of the security certificate must be forwarded to

-ITC before any such server is connected to the network.
+UIT before any such server is connected to the network.

 - Customer information, including credit card data, must be reasonably secured against